-The 2024 ABSW Media Fellows have started to take up their placements with media outlets throughout the UK.
+The 2024 ABSW Media Fellows have now all completed their placements with media outlets throughout the UK.

 Previously run by the British Science Association, the media fellowships provide a unique opportunity for practising scientists, clinicians, and engineers to spend two to six weeks working at the heart of a media outlet such as the Guardian, BBC Radio Science Unit or IFLScience.

 A range of UK institutions from Universities to professional bodies supported the ABSW Media Fellowships Scheme in 2024.
 Thirteen academics from these institutions and professional bodies were awarded an ABSW Media Fellowship.
-Find out more about them and their placements below.
+Find out more about them and their experiences on placement below.

 Elizabeth Barsotti